Gary Visconti

 Gary Charles Visconti (born May 10, 1945 in Detroit, Michigan) is an American former figure skater.
 He won the gold medal at the U.S. Figure Skating Championships twice and captured the bronze medal at the World Figure Skating Championships two times.
-He currently works as a coach.
+He served as president of the SoCal Olympians from 1986 to 1990.
+For many years following his retirement from active competition, he worked as a coach in West Los Angeles.